What is Showcase?

 Where are the games broadcast?

-A record 14 of the 22 games in 2017 will be nationally televised on ESPNU and NBA TV.
-The remaining eight, like all 2016-17 regular-season NBA D-League games, can be viewed live on Facebook Live and NBADLeague.com.
+A record 14 of the 22 games in 2017 were nationally televised on ESPNU and NBA TV.
+The remaining eight, like all 2016-17 regular-season NBA D-League games, were streamed live on Facebook Live and NBADLeague.com.

 Which players have appeared in past Showcases?

 A host of up-and-coming NBA players have put their skills on display at Showcase over the past 12 years, especially since NBA teams often assign young talent to the Development League at this time.

 At Showcase 2016, Sean Kilpatrick shined for the Delaware 87ers, earning a Call-Up two days later and becoming an impact player for the Brooklyn Nets.

 Rookie guard Josh Richardson also earned NBADLeague.com All-Showcase honors after leading the Sioux Falls Skyforce to the Showcase Cup title.
 By the next month, he had cracked the Heat’s rotation, eventually emerging as a key piece off the bench during the playoffs.

 Heat star Hassan Whiteside also put his skills on display as a 23-year-old center for the Rio Grande Valley Vipers at the 2013 Showcase.